En / Ru

 Valley of Geysers

-It is impossible to look away from the porthole - hills, volcanoes, river lace, green forests.
-Sometimes you can even see a bear, who is frightened by the sound of a flying giant above him and running to the nearest creeping cedar bushes.
+It is impossible to look away from the window — hills, volcanoes, ribbons of rivers, green forests.
+Sometimes you can even see a bear, that is frightened by the sound of a flying giant above him and runs to the nearest dwarf pine thickets.
 The helicopter is full of tourists, there are about 20 people on board.
 Everyone is patiently waiting, adjusting their headphones, staring at Kamchatka, smiling at their neighbours and keeping their cameras of different brands and sizes ready.
-As soon as we fly to the next nameless mountain with snowy stripes of slightly melted snow, everyone clings to their gadgets and takes dozens of shots.
+As soon as we fly to the next nameless mountain with streaks of melting snow, everyone clings to their gadgets and takes dozens of shots.
 And I am no exception.

-Flying over Kamchatka is the most appropriate way to understand the immensity of this unreal land.
-It is necessary to get to know the peninsula from above - this will help you to navigate on the ground, understand the cardinal points, allow you to see the ocean in the distance, and to memorise the locations of the 'domestic' volcanoes: Avachinsky, Kozelsky and Koryaksky.
-And you will constantly aspirate “WOW"!
+Flying over Kamchatka is the best way to understand the vastness of this remote land.
+You need to see the peninsula from above first — this will help you to navigate on the ground, understand the cardinal points, help you to see the ocean in the distance, and to memorise the locations of the 'domestic' volcanoes: Avachinsky, Kozelsky and Koryaksky.
+And you will constantly keep saying “Wow"!
 The helicopter excursion includes a visit to the famous Valley of Geysers, which is located on the Kamchatka Peninsula, a walk along the Uzon caldera and a swim in the Nalychevo hot springs.
-The end of the trip is always the same: tourists are relaxed after the hot springs, surrounded by volcanic sulphuric odours, they are sitting all together at one table and eating lunch (there is only fish on the menu).
+The end of the trip is always the same: tourists are relaxed after the hot springs, surrounded by volcanic sulphurous smells, they sit together at one table and eating lunch (there is only fish on the menu).
 But you never know in which location the trip will start and where the helicopter will land at first.
 It depends on the weather conditions and the number of helicopters on the routes.
 To separate groups of tourists, the captains agree among themselves, which helicopter will land where.
 There are only 14 km between the Uzon caldera and the Valley of Geysers, so the flight between the smoking tops is very short.
 Anyway, it doesn't really matter where you start.
 The first stop on our trip, for example, was the Uzon caldera.

 • Orange fact